AndrewParkes/BlockAllSteamInvites/README.md

 * Able to block only private profiles.
 * Able to block only VAC or Trading banned accounts.
 * Able to block non-setup accounts.
+* Able to block accounts with bad comments (-rep, scammer, bot and phisher). (suggested by EnricoBara)
-* Double clicking a function will force the call of the function on page refresh (suggested by EnricoBara)
+* Double clicking a function will force the call of the function on page refresh. (suggested by EnricoBara)

 If you find any bugs or issues or have helpful advice please add them [here](https://github.com/AndrewParkes/BlockAllSteamInvites/issues).